 The term landing page refers to a standalone web page that has only one objective, to market a certain product or service.
 It is a page where a user “lands” after clicking an ad or a link in an email.

-The landing page should not contain any distractions or links that could potentially take the user away from the purpose they clicked the ad in the first place.
+A landing page should not contain any distractions or links that could potentially take the user away from the purpose they clicked the ad in the first place.
 If you are paying for the privilege of getting a web visitor, you need them to land on a page with the best chance of converting that visit, into a lead or customer, the reason you were willing to pay for the click in the first instance.

 A landing page will usually consist of:

 - A benefit driven primary headline that is closely related to the ad and search term that brought the click (Your USP)

 - A clear call to action (or CTA) in the visible area of the landing page (above the fold)

 - Use directional cues to guide users to the CTA

 - Show third party testimonials/reviews for authenticity and trust